 A flat fee means you’ll pay a single fee for all financial planning services.
-Your total fee will likely depend on the value of your assets under the advisor’s management as well as the complexity of the financial planning services you require.
+Your total fee will likely depend on the complexity of the financial planning services you require.
 An hourly fee structure means you’ll pay a set fee for each hour of work that your advisor puts in.

 A financial advisor or financial planner who offers both financial planning and investment advisory services may charge a wrap fee.
 This means you’ll pay a single rate for the advisor’s services, transactional fees and custodial fees.
 Wrap fee rates are generally based on a percentage of the client’s overall assets under management (AUM).